I take life, not by week or day, but by the hour,

 is stolen by my addict boy.

-As soon as I got the text tonight I came home.
-If he turned up I wanted to be there to console him and try to keep him safe.
+I cut the evening short, and came straight home.
+If he turned up I wanted to be here.

-I waited for three hours, and then he rang me.
-He’s safe and well.
-He hasn’t used.
-Although he loves his girlfriend, he wants nothing more to do with her.
-He says she endangers him.
+I waited for three hours, and then he rang me, safe and well.

 ©Jane Paterson Basil